CARGO BIKE FACEOFF

 So, why would someone accept a learning curve in order to balance stability and handling?
 Two wheeled bikes are often for those who have longer commutes or want to do longer rides with the family on weekends.
 They feel more like a "regular bike" and tend to have much higher efficiency due to lower drag with one less wheel on the ground.
 Of course, an e-assist on a three-wheeler gives you all the efficiency of a two-wheeler, but battery consumption will be higher due to increased drag.

 In sum, you might say cargo bikes often have a learning curve, and how much learning curve you want is the key to choosing the best bike for you.
-A three-wheeled bike like a Nihola, Babboe Big or Babboe Curve are the most stable, and that makes them remarkably approachable.
-On the other hand, bikes like Bullitt, Babboe City and Urban Arrow depend more on rider experience for stability, and to facilitate this, they give the rider as much responsiveness as possible.
+A three-wheeled bike like a Nihola, Babboe Big or Babboe Curve, or Winther Cargoo are the most stable, and that makes them remarkably approachable.
+On the other hand, bikes like Bullitt, Babboe City, Urban Arrow and Butchers & Bicycles MK1e depend more on rider experience for stability, and to facilitate this, they give the rider as much responsiveness as possible.
 It takes a bit of a learning curve, but if you have the confidence, hey, it's half the fun.

 IN FOCUS: BULLITT